top of page

 Motivating Change in Clients: Values and Practice

-Emily values creating spaces for clients to be seen and heard by meeting them where they are.
-She is passionate about supporting individuals during critical stages of change—helping them build self-advocacy skills, set healthy boundaries, communicate effectively with their support systems, and to find acceptance for where they are at in each stage of their journey.
+I value creating spaces for clients to be seen and heard by meeting them where they are.
+I am passionate about supporting individuals during critical stages of change—helping them build self-advocacy skills, set healthy boundaries, communicate effectively with their support systems, and to find acceptance for where they are at in each stage of their journey.

 Advocating for Change in the Community

-Emily is currently working on a grant project with Kids Belong in Muskegon that supports families in the foster care system and would support Kids Belong to prevent the outset of family separation by providing housing and would support family reunification for children already removed from their homes.
-This program, if funded, would keep families together when housing is the main barrier and would teach parents vital financial management and tenancy skills to support the family's stability after exiting the program.
+I am currently working on a grant project with Kids Belong in Muskegon that supports families in the foster care system and would support Kids Belong to prevent the outset of family separation by providing housing and would support family reunification for children already removed from their homes.
+This program, if funded, would keep families together when housing is the main barrier and would teach parents vital financial management and tenancy skills to support the family's stability long-term.

 Macro Ambitions

-Emily’s ultimate vision is to impact macro systems through policy change.
-By platforming the voices of those most affected by systemic structures, she seeks to bridge the gap between community needs and policymakers.
-Her interest and skill set in grant writing further supports her goal of enhancing the effectiveness of the child welfare system and supports associated community organizations to better meet the needs of the community.
+My ultimate vision is to impact macro systems through policy change.
+By platforming the voices of those most affected by systemic structures, I seek to bridge the gap between community needs and policymakers understanding of those needs.
+My interest and skill set in grant writing further supports my goal of enhancing the effectiveness of the community systems and supports associated community organizations to expand their capacity to meet the needs of their community.

 Measuring and Documenting Change